gcallah/work/chaps/weber.md

 Protestants in terms of economic performance or educational choice.
 Since Weber has stated that the capitalist spirit no longer relies on the Protestant ethic, all this study is supposed to show is that the Protestant ethic still had some lingering effect at that time.
 If it turns out to be completely mistaken, Weber could easily (and honestly) respond, "Well, that effect dissipated sooner than I had thought."
+As Kaelber puts it, per Weber's thesis, Calvinists would only have an edge "in the *potentially short period* before those other groups... could adopt the same economic conduct" (2005b: 140).

 ### Is the 'Spirit of Capitalism' a Cause or a Feature of Capitalism?